martynbutty/mydevnotebook.com/blog/2022-09-06-Performance-Testing-Basics/index.md

 like your database, code and hardware behave under load.
 ![Load Test](./load_test.png)

-This type of test should use expected load levels (maybe based on your SLO’s or non-functional requirements (NFR)’s).
+This type of test should use expected load levels.
+It could be based on your SLO’s or non-functional requirements (NFR)’s.
-You probably want to slowly ramp up requests from zero, over a short time (half an hour), to “warm” the service under test and its server.
+You probably want to slowly ramp up requests from zero over a short time (half an hour)x§x  to “warm” the service under test and its server.
 The expected load should then be sustained for at least a further one to two hours before another gradual ramp down to zero requests.